mogoson/MGS.Animation/README.md

 - EllipsePath : Path base on ellipse curve.
 - HelixPath : Path base on helix curve.
 - SinPath : Path base on sin curve.
 - CurvePathAnimation : Define animation base on curve path.

-- GenericEditor : Define generic editor.
-- CurvePathEditor : Editor for CurvePath.
-- BezierPathEditor : Editor for BezierPath.
-- HermitePathEditor : Editor for HermitePath.
-- CurvePathAnimationEditor : Editor for CurvePathAnimation.

 ## Demo
 - Demos in the path "MGS-PathAnimation/Scenes" provide reference to you.